 The data and information used in this Report are referenced from our archived documents, records, statistics and research.
-Financial data is extracted from or calculated based on the Group's audited annual financial statements for the year ended 31 December 2021.

-The Group has confirmed that this Report has no false representations, misleading statements or material omissions, and is responsible for the truthfulness, accuracy and completeness of its contents.
+The Group has confirmed that this Report has no false representations, misleading statements or material omissions and is responsible for the truthfulness, accuracy and completeness of its contents in all material respects.